-Band - 1st, 2nd, and 3rd year band students develop in the areas of individual and ensemble tone, technique, intonation, balance and blend.
-Students will further develop their ability to sight read music and participate in assigned solos and small ensemble performances.
-Students are required to participate in concerts, parades and festivals throughout the school year.
+Band - 1st, 2nd, and 3rd year band students develop in the areas of individual and ensemble tone, technique, intonation, balance, and blend.
+Students will further develop their ability to read music and have the opportunity to participate in solos and small ensemble performances.
+Students are required to participate in concerts and other performances throughout the school year.
 All 8th grade members will audition for placement in a high school ensemble at the beginning of 2nd semester.
 Prior experience is not required.

-Choir - 1st, 2nd, 3rd year students in Choir will develop skills reading musical notation and interpreting musical terminology.
-In this course, students will be able to sing their part independently and will perform in the ensemble before various types of audiences.
-Students will understand the role of music in the context of changing societies, past, present, and future.
-Students will appreciate the role of the performer in music and will learn the importance of working together with other musicians to achieve the desired level of performance.
-These students will experience the joy of striving for excellence through their musical performance.
+Choir - 1st, 2nd, 3rd year students in Choir will develop skills in music literacy such as reading musical notation and interpreting musical terminology.
+In this course, students will develop in the areas of individual and ensemble tone, technique, intonation, balance and blend.
+They will also sing independently and will perform in the ensemble before various types of audiences.
+Students will understand and appreciate their roles as performers and will learn the importance of working together with other musicians to achieve the desired level of performance.
+Prior experience is not required.